 The Ananda Marga River School in Maleny, Australia is an early childhood and primary school with close to 200 students.
 In 2015, we celebrated our 21st year in style!
 It was a wonderful year with tremendous expression of art and creativity, community involvement and increasing recognition of the River School and Neohumanist Education throughout the Australian education community.

-Some highlights of the 21st Year Celebrations include:
+Some highlights of the 21st Year Celebrations include

 The school has a new, massive mosaic that took all year to create.
 First the children submitted designs expressing their feelings about the school and NHE.
 These pictures were integrated by a well-known mosaic artist into a whole drawing.
 Panel by panel the children constructed the mosaic in the art room and it was finally installed in time for our huge 21st Anniversary Reunion. (see mosaic back cover of this issue).

 families and teachers.
 We held the evening in November and had a wonderful time!
 There was a welcome by Dada Shuddhacittananda, a school tour (our oldest families were amazed to see how the school had grown), performances by past and present students, a presentation of the school history as a fairy tale with slides, a delicious Indian Feast and the unveiling of the mosaic.
 When we gathered for a group photo, I started to sing our old River School morning circle songs.
 Everybody joined and we sang and sang!
 Finally we walked, singing, to the fire circle, where there was a ceremonial burning of the “wishing tree” parents and students had created and worked on for months.
 And we kept singing around the fire!
 The whole evening was held outside under the night sky with special decorations all around.
 A night to be remembered!

 We held a special day for the children to honour “Our Past, our Space and Our Land.”
 It was an entire day of outdoor workshops guided by Aboriginal teachers including Aboriginal dances, boys and girls business, adding our wishes to the wishing tree using hand made paper, tree planting and more.
 At night all the parents were invited for a Cafe Night (we hold these twice a term) with a delicious meal and special presentations by the children.
 It seemed to me that day the children were happy every minute.

-The school also had some wonderful creative and artistic projects:
+The school also had some wonderful creative and artistic projects

 We increased the music program so that students could study a vast range of instruments including guitar and bass, piano, marimba, bamboo flute, percussion, violin and cello, plus join choirs and small ensembles.
 Each Cafe Night for the parents was a special treat.
 The Maleny High school sees the benefits each year when nearly half of the students in the Music Excellence Program come from the River School.